simon-m-mudd/CV_SMudd/readme.md

 You should compile with XeLaTeX.

-To get this to work you will need some free fonts; the URL of these fonts is in the source code.
+To get this to work you will need some free fonts; in the source code there are some options but in addition the default font (Heuristica) is included in the repository.
+Please not the license in the font directory.

-NOTE: Fo reasons that I have not been fully able to diagnose, this tex file results in quite a few errors.
+NOTE: For reasons that I have not been fully able to diagnose, this tex file results in quite a few errors.
 However, it produces a pdf with a nice-looking cv so I just ignore all the errors.

 There are also some python scripts for automating generation of the components of the cv.